klebgenomics/Kaptive-Web/README.md

 ## Input assemblies

-Kaptive takes as input one or more pre-assembled bacterial genomes.
+<b>Kaptive</b> takes as input one or more pre-assembled bacterial genomes.
 We use [Unicycler](https://github.com/rrwick/Unicycler) to generate high quality short-read or hybrid assemblies, but you can use your favourite assembly program.
 Assemblies can be uploaded in FASTA or zipped FASTA format.
 Or you can upload multiple assemblies in a zipped directory (one file per sample).

 ## Results

-When your job(s) are completed the results will be shown on screen and will be available for access for up to 7 days - so make sure to note your token!
+When your job(s) are completed the results will be shown on-screen and will be available for access for up to 7 days - so make sure to note your token!
 You can also download a summary results table, a summary json file and/or the individual K-locus FASTA sequences extracted from your input assemblies.

 Find more details about these outputs [here](https://github.com/katholt/kaptive#output-files).

 ## Match confidence
-This is a categorical measure of match quality optimised for use with the primary Klebsiella K-locus database:
+This is a categorical measure of match quality, optimised for use with the primary <i>Klebsiella</i> K-locus database:
 * `Perfect` = the K-locus was found in a single piece with 100% coverage and 100% identity.
 * `Very high` = the K-locus was found in a single piece with ≥99% coverage and ≥95% identity, with no missing genes and no extra genes.
 * `High` = the K-locus was found in a single piece with ≥99% coverage, with ≤ 3 missing genes and no extra genes.